-Thank you for the opportunity to review and comment on the Office of the Inspector General's draft report titled "Audit of Arkansas Development Finance Authority's (ADFA) Payment Under 1602 Program."
-We concur with the report's finding that ADFA generally complied with the terms and conditions of the Section 1602 program but did not fully comply with respect to one project.
-Specifically, with respect to a project known as Rock Creek, ADFA failed to complete the final financial feasibility underwriting at the time the project was placed in service in November, 2010 as required by the program and did not perform a timely on-site inspection.
+Thank you for the opportunity to review and comment on the Office of the Inspector General's draft report titled "Audit of Rhode Island Housing's Payment Under 1602 Program."
+We concur with the report's finding that Rhode Island Housing generally complied with the terms and conditions of the Section 1602 program.